 Low-T Makes Men More Likely to Die of Any Cause

 Researchers found that Testosterone Levels were strongly correlated with mortality risk.
 34.9% of patients in the study died that had chronically Low Testosterone, wheres 20% of patients with healthy Testosterone Levels died.
-Men with Testosterone Levels that fluctuated had a slightly higher mortality risk than those with normal Testosterone Levels, with 24.6% of these patients dying over the course of the study.
+Men with Testosterone Levels that fluctuated had a slightly higher mortality risk than those with normal Testosterone Levels, with 24.6% of these patients dying during the study.

 Based on this data, men that appeared to have Testosterone Deficiency experienced an 88% heightened risk of mortality from any cause in relationship to patients with normal Testosterone.
 Patients had a heightened risk even after a number of known variables were considered and controlled, including Body Mass Index, illness, and age.

-Researchers further analyzed and controlled this data to control for patients that died of critical illness, trauma, and surgery, which would suppress Testosterone Levels as a direct result of major illness.
-In particular ,the researchers opted to remove from the data set any patients that died in the twelve months after their second analysis.
+Researchers further analyzed and controlled this data to control for patients that died of critical illness, trauma, and surgery, which would suppress Testosterone Levels as a direct result of significant disease.
+In particular, the researchers opted to remove from the dataset any patients that died in the twelve months after their second analysis.
 After controlling for this factor, men with Low-T still had an increased risk of 68% as compared to their peers with normal Testosterone Levels.

-In ruling out patients that died of acute illness, the researchers provided further, stronger evidence that Testosterone Deficiency may directly have an effect.
+In ruling out patients that died of acute illness, the researchers provided further, stronger evidence that Testosterone Deficiency may directly affect health.
 Of course, it's impossible to control for unknown factors, so there could still be other issues at play which had not been considered.

-In order to more definitively link mortality risk and Testosterone Deficiency, it will be necessary to perform a study which is over a much longer period of time in order to accurately assess the direct potential causal link between Low-T and mortality risk.
+To more definitively link mortality risk and Testosterone Deficiency, it will be necessary to perform a study which is over a much more extended period in order to accurately assess the direct potential causal link between Low-T and mortality risk.

 Considerations for Future Study

-Because the study only analyzes veterans that choose to use the VA for healthcare, a future study could enhance validity by analyzing a larger and more varied outlay of men.
+Because the study only analyzes veterans that choose to use the VA for health care, future research could enhance validity by examining a more substantial and more varied outlay of men.
 For example, this study is limited, because most men that participated had a higher incidence of chronic illness, with the whole group having an average of five per patient.